gldeng/universe/formal_theory/formal_theory_quantum_dimension_continuum_en.md

 $$\mathcal{D}_{43+n} = \Xi^{n}(\mathcal{D}_{42}), n \in [1, \infty)$$

-where $\Xi$ represents the transcognitive operator that transcends the $\Omega$ operator comprehensible to humans.
+where $`\Xi`$ represents the transcognitive operator that transcends the $`\Omega`$ operator comprehensible to humans.
 These dimensions exhibit the following characteristics:

 1. **Absolute Existence**: These dimensions objectively exist in the universe, independent of the observer's cognitive abilities
 2. **Transcognitive Nature**: Beyond human cognitive representation and understanding, inexpressible through existing language